Brew using boiling water and leave to infuse for 5 to 10 minutes

 - Vitamins A, B-1, B-2, B-9 and C

 Most people, however, pick Hibiscus Tea (Cut) for its extraordinary flavour.
 It's true that some tasting notes are comparable to other Teas, but for the most, this is an outstandingly unique beverage.
 Why not find out for yourself today?
 We pack it fresh to order.

 Brewing Instructions: Brew using freshly boiled water.
 Infuse for 5 to 10 minutes.

 How to Serve: Consider adding honey or lemon for a bit of extra flavour.
 Otherwise, we recommend serving this Herbal Tea as it is.

 Tasting Notes: Enjoy a fusion of floral and tangy flavours with every sip.

 Colour in Cup: Deep red liquor, dark in tone.

-The first group consumed Hibiscus Tea three times a day, while the second group was given a placebo.
-After a six week period, the results determined that the Hibiscus Group ... “showed an average fall of 7.2 per cent in blood pressure, with some recording a 13.2 per cent drop.
-The placebo group recorded a 1.3 per cent drop.”
+The first group drank Hibiscus Tea three times a day.
+The second group, meanwhile, received a placebo.
+After six weeks, the results established that the Hibiscus Group "showed an average fall of 7.2 per cent with hibiscus lowering blood pressure, with some recording a 13.2 per cent drop.
+The placebo group recorded a 1.3 per cent drop".

 Caffeine LevelDecaff (none)